HaleyPifher/data-finalproject.-not-aligned-/notebook-log.md

 locality: in computing the support for a branch, we assume that all four branches around it are correct, enabling us to only consider three rearrangements around the branch
 ### User Choice
 Chose to not use on project data and instead run single genomes on Mr.Bayes and compare gene trees.
-Interested in similar gene trees between different genomes.
+Interested in similar genes shared betweeen genomes.
 ### Refrences
 https://arxiv.org/pdf/1904.03826.pdf